pebwindkraft/trx2txt/README.md

 Without parameters, the details of a sample transaction are shown, similar to: https://blockchain.info/de/rawtx/cc8a279b0736e6a2cc20b324acc5aa688b3af7b63bbb002f46f6573c1ad84408

+Parameter -r
-Alternatively, you can pass the Hex code of a raw trx, for example: https://blockchain.info/de/rawtx/cc8a279b0736e6a2cc20b324acc5aa688b3af7b63bbb002f46f6573c1ad84408?format=hex
+you can pass the Hex code of a raw trx as option, for example: https://blockchain.info/de/rawtx/cc8a279b0736e6a2cc20b324acc5aa688b3af7b63bbb002f46f6573c1ad84408?format=hex

+Parameter -t
+you can pass the hash value of a trx as option, e.g.:
+   -t cc8a279b0736e6a2cc20b324acc5aa688b3af7b63bbb002f46f6573c1ad84408
+The script will check for network connectivity, and will then try to download the raw trx data from the given trx number.

 Parameter -v
 with parameter „-v“ a more detailed view is provided, along the guidelines of the bitcoin wiki.